opentargets/OnToma/README.md

 Simply run `./bumpversion.sh`

 The script will tag, push and trigger a new CI run.
 The package will be automatically uploaded to pypi.

-## TODO:

-- [ ] command line interface